 A. In most cases no. We are hired for a reason; to be the middle man between the resident and owners.
 We are the agent for the owner.
 Our market research has found this to be the most productive and satisfying approach.
 Speak with your Property Supervisor/ Coordinator if you feel there are special circumstances.

 A. We recommend signing a year lease as protection and peace of mind.
 First, you will be able to control when you will need to move.
 Second, you lock in a rental rate for this entire term and cannot be subject to an increase due to economic conditions that would warrant an increase in rent.
+Our standard practice is 1 year leases, however we may offer a shorter or longer term lease based on the circumstances of the owner, time of year etc. Please always ask if you have any questions!

 A. You will need to contact your Property Supervisor/ Coordinator for a Change of Roommate form.
 Everyone needs to sign this form releasing one person from the lease.
 If a new roommate is moving in, they need to apply just like everyone else at the home did.
 All qualifications and standards apply.
 This is for your protection.